sdroege/gstreamer-rs/docs/gstreamer/docs.md

 An element should either unref the buffer or push it out on a src pad using `Pad::push` (see `Pad`).

-Buffers are usually freed by unreffing them with `Buffer::unref`.
+Buffers are usually freed by unreffing them with `gst_buffer_unref`.
 When the refcount drops to 0, any memory and metadata pointed to by the buffer is unreffed as well.
 Buffers allocated from a `BufferPool` will be returned to the pool when the refcount drops to 0.